Subscribe to updates

 Previously Approved Savings

-The committee is scheduled to receive an update on progress against savings that were approved in previous years but are being implemented during the forthcoming MTFS2 period.
-The report pack notes that this report is to follow.
+The committee was scheduled to receive an update on progress against savings under the remit of the Overview & Scrutiny Committee that were approved in previous years but are being implemented during the forthcoming MTFS period.
+The OSC Previously Approved Savings 10th-Dec-2025 19.00 Overview and Scrutiny Committee report was to follow.

 -